docarray/docarray/README.md

 DocArray allows you to **represent your data**, in an ML-native way.

 This is useful for different use cases:

-- :running_woman: You are **training a model**, there are myriads of tensors of different shapes and sizes flying around, representing different _things_, and you want to keep a straight head about them
+- :woman_running: You are **training a model**, there are myriads of tensors of different shapes and sizes flying around, representing different _things_, and you want to keep a straight head about them
 - :cloud: You are **serving a model**, for example through FastAPI, and you want to specify your API endpoints
 - :card_index_dividers: You are **parsing data** for later use in your ML or DS applications